 1918 Two Story Addition to Original Shop.
 View From Rear

 1918 Two Story Addition to Original Shop.
 View From Side on Rockville Pike.
 The first floor housed the Service Department and upper floor was used for parts storage.
 The chimney was probably to a coal furnace that was used to heat the building.
 The many windows allowed natural light for working on cars.
+Back in this time electric lighting was sparse and natural day light was what most people worked by.
 Signage for Firestone Tires replaced the Fisk brand that was sold at Rockville Garage earlier in 1915.

 Reed Brothers Dodge got a new facelift and remodel in 1922.
 The original part of the garage was converted into a new car showroom and the service operation was moved out into the rear portion of the building.
 Note the modern gas pumps.
 The Rockville Fair Grounds are beyond the boarded fence.